 Generally, ice and water protection is used on roofs in northern states.
 For example, roofing companies in Kalispell would install ice and water shield.

 Install the second layer upwards, overlapping by about 2".
 When you reach the ridge of the roof, roll out some excess underlayment to each side of the roof to provide a better seal.

-There are two types of valleys: open and closed, which are prone to water penetration.
+Two types of valleys are open and closed, which are prone to water penetration.
 Closed valleys are covered up when installing shingles.

-It's recommended to flash an open valley to provide a waterway down the roof.
+Flashing an open valley is recommended to provide a waterway down the roof.
 Flashing is done by installing a metal valley, preferably 28-gauge metal, to withstand the elements.